HazyResearch/deepdive/examples/spouse/readme.md

 ).
 ```

-Next, for this operation we don't use any UDF script, instead relying entirely on DDLOG operations.
+Next, for this operation we don't use any UDF script, instead relying entirely on ddlog operations.
-We simply construct a table of person counts, and then do a join with our filtering conditions; in DDLOG this looks like:
+We simply construct a table of person counts, and then do a join with our filtering conditions; in ddlog this looks like:
 ```
 num_people(doc_id, sentence_index, COUNT(p)) :-
     person_mention(p, _, doc_id, sentence_index, _, _).